 Sometimes, echolalia isn’t in response to questions, but appears to be the child’s desire to repeat whole phrases and sentences for the sheer pleasure of hearing them.
 Sophie, age 32, and Quinn, age 33, related a story to me regarding their autistic daughter, Jada, age 8.
 The family was flying across the country just after the September 11th Twin Towers attacks.
 Jada got on the plane, buckled up, and then, in a loud voice, Jada proceeded to announce what she had heard on the news, "Sky marshals will be placed on planes in the near future to decrease the likelihood of terrorist activity on airplanes."

 Of course, the mere mention of terrorists caused the plane to be greatly delayed while the flight crew investigated—and were ultimately given a crash course in autism by the frantic parents.
 I stated to Sophie and Quinn, "What’s good about this story is that Jada related what she heard on the news in the right context.
 What Jada’s still learning, of course, is that talking about terrorists in an airplane is not a good idea.
 In situations like this, it is possible to teach Jada to reference another source.

-For example, she can learn to say, ‘On the news, they said that sky marshals will be placed on planes.’”
+For example, she can learn to say, ‘On the news, they said that sky marshals will be placed on planes.’"
 Do you have a client whose child repeats for repetition’s sake?
-Would playing this track be beneficial for him or her?
+Would playing this section be beneficial for him or her?